Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 - The latest version of iproute2
 - If another driver (for example, DPDK) has set cloud filters, you cannot enable ADQ
-- Depending on the underlying PF device, ADQ cannot be enabled when the following features are enabled:
+- Depending on the woke underlying PF device, ADQ cannot be enabled when the following features are enabled:

   + Data Center Bridging (DCB)